Modern & measurable results

 Rehabilitating with a new hip

-When various treatments no longer have the desired effect, a total hip replacement is an option.
-The joint is often replaced in its entirety by a prosthesis.
-The muscle strength and the mobility of the joint is often reduced by the osteoarthritis and the surgery.
-A quick start with rehabilitation is very important for the recovery of these functions.
-The therapists of Fysio Fitaal will teach you how to strengthen the muscles around the hip and how the mobility can be regained in the joint.
-They will also look at how you can best carry out your daily activities.
+When various treatments no longer have the desired effect, total hip replacement is an option.
+The joint is often replaced in its entirety with a prosthesis.
+The muscle strength and mobility of the joint is often reduced due to osteoarthritis and surgery.
+A quick start to rehabilitation is very important for the recovery of these functions.
+The therapists at Fysio Fitaal will teach you how to strengthen the muscles around the hip and how to regain mobility in the joint.
+They also look at how you can best perform your daily activities.
 Most people can walk again without crutches after 6 weeks.
-After that, the pain in the hip will decrease further.
-The condition will gradually increase and walking will become easier.
-An average rehabilitation of a new knee or hip takes 3-9 months.
+After that, the pain in the hip will continue to decrease.
+The condition will gradually increase again and walking will become easier and easier.
+An average rehabilitation of new knee or hip takes 3-9 months.